Jones0611/Jones0611/README.md

 ## 🚀 About Me

 **Java Backend Developer in training, content creator, and international job seeker**
 📍 Based in Brazil | 🌍 Actively seeking opportunities in **Europe, USA, or Switzerland**

 - 🎓 Final-year Information Systems student (Graduating 2025)
-- 💻 2+ years of career transition from IT Support to Java Development
+- 💻 Transitioning from IT Support to Java Development — **currently seeking my first job as a programmer**
-- 🎥 Currently recording **Java tutorials and backend development video lessons** for my future educational platform
+- 🎥 Recording **programming tutorials and general development lessons** for my future educational platform, covering not only Java but the broader programming world
 - 🏅 Preparing for **Oracle Certified Java Programmer (OCP)** and **Spring Professional Certification**
 - 🌍 Focused on relocating or working remotely for global companies *(Visa sponsorship available)*
 - 🏃‍♂️ 500+ consecutive coding days (and running streak!)
+- 🏊🚴‍♂️🏃 Recently started training for triathlon — and aiming someday to complete an **IRONMAN**

 ---